Real lose again without injured Mbappé

 Mbappé was noticeably absent

 As in the Champions League, Real were without Kylian Mbappé.
-The top striker is suffering from an injury to his left knee and was examined by French specialists in Paris.
+The top striker is suffering from a left knee injury and was examined by French specialists in Paris.
 They diagnosed a sprain.
 Conservative treatment will continue.
 It has not been announced how long Mbappé will be out for, only that he will be given enough time to recover.
 The 27-year-old is the clear top scorer in the Spanish league with 23 goals and was noticeably absent against Getafe.